patrikspiess/demo_patrikspiess/docs/source/setup_project.rst

 - Python 3.11

-To install Python 3.11 and use the command ``python`` to start my Python 3.11 interpreter I usethe following commands:
+To install Python 3.11 and use the command ``python`` to start my Python 3.11 interpreter I use the following commands:

 ::